 - 6.6.1 All doctors with a licence to practise are required to participate in annual appraisal in accordance with GMC revalidation regulations.
-In the majority of cases, most doctors participate actively in the system.
-However, for the small minority, who do not participate will be handled under the General Medical Council (Licence to Practise and Revalidation) Regulations 2012. - 6.6.2 The procedure below identifies the sequence of actions which will be taken to support participation with the appraisal system. - 6.6.3 Failure to participate in the process will place their employment status, and potentially their GMC licence to practise at risk.
+In the majority of cases, most doctors participate actively in the process.
+However, for the small minority, who do not participate will be addressed via the General Medical Council (Licence to Practise and Revalidation) Regulations 2012. - 6.6.2 The procedure below identifies the sequence of actions which will be taken to support participation with the appraisal system.